 The History of the Druze

 The Druze faith stemmed from Shiite-Isma’ili Islam in Egypt during the 11th century.
 In 1017 CE, the Fatimid Caliph of Egypt, Al-Hakim bi-Amr Allah, declared himself a prophet.
 He disappeared in 1020 CE, which his early followers perceived as proof of his divine nature.
-However, the Muslim authorities considered them heretics, so the Druze fled from Egypt and settled in mountainous areas in the Levant.
-Their Druze proselytized for only a short period, and since the 1050s, it has been closed to outsiders.
+However, the Muslim authorities considered these followers heretics, so the Druze fled from Egypt and settled in mountainous areas in the Levant.
+Their Druze proselytized for only a short period, and since the 1050s, the group has been closed to outsiders.
 In 1925, the Druze Leader Sultan al-Atrash led a revolt against French rule in Syria to form a Druze nation.
-Defeated at heavy loses, the Druze gave up their national aspiration.
+Defeated with heavy loses, the Druze gave up their national aspirations.
 Instead, they adopted a policy of being loyal to the country where they live.

 The Druze and Israel